Griffith College’s lectures returning to campus

 Full-Time Students (new and returning)

-Lectures will be facilitated on campus with learners attending a minimum of 50% of lectures in-person (as scheduled and advised by their Faculty) and the remaining lectures taking place remotely via live stream.
+Lectures will be facilitated on campus with learners attending some of their lectures in-person (as scheduled and advised by their Faculty) and the remaining lectures taking place remotely via live stream.
 This learning model ensures compliance with social distancing, on-campus attendance and online engagement.
 All lectures on your programme will also be captured and recorded to Moodle should you be unable to attend either the on-campus or live-streamed lectures.

 The engaging hybrid learning model may vary from programme to programme, and applicants are welcome to contact the admissions team or their programme director for programme-specific information.